 Conclusion

 Sailors scouring the marketplace for a boat in this size and price range should check out the 323.
 She provides good creature comforts, but is designed to be sailed, and is nicely performance oriented.
-The company is building solid structures.
+The company builds solid structures.
 The quality of deck gear, spars, and standing rigging is good.
 She performs well in light to moderate winds, and shortening sail when the wind pipes up will be relatively straightforward.
-And, though from a French- owned company, she’s built in the US at Beneteau’s 200,000- sq. ft. factory in Marion, South Carolina, so customer service is facilitated by dealers working directly with the plant there.
+And, though she comes from a French- owned company, she’s built in the US at Beneteau’s 200,000- sq. ft. factory in Marion, South Carolina.
+Customer service is facilitated by dealers working directly with the plant there.

 What make of anchor do you recommend for a Beneteau 323.
 I sail in waters of B.C.
 Canada.
 What weight do you recommend for cruising in BC Strait of Georgia.